Jean Leccia

 Jean Hubert Leccia (19 February 1938 – 10 January 2023), known in the United States as Jean Lexia, was a French composer, conductor, singer, and pianist.

-Leccia divested into various musical genres, such as pop, jazz, ballet, electronic, and classical.
+Leccia was active in various musical genres, such as pop, jazz, ballet, electronic, and classical.
 He collaborated with many artists, including Charles Aznavour, Édith Piaf, Charles Trenet, and Line Renaud.
 He was also the composer of several film scores and television series, such as the soap opera Les Saintes Chéries.